blnaxblachbl/tit-ui/README.md

 );
 ```

-1. **Display the message** - Call showToast function to disaplay the message.
+1. **Display the message** - Call showToast function to disaplay a message.

 ```javascript
 import { Button, showToast } from 'tit-ui'